Coaching

 How to Recognize Signs of Autism in the Workplace and Provide Support

 Adults with high-functioning autism tend to be quite competent workers but require structure and routine at work.
 They also struggle with social and communication skills and have trouble fitting in.
 This article will discuss signs of autism in the workplace.
 People with autism can have excellent memories, outstanding mathematical and technical skills, and thrive in areas that require focus, precision, and attention to detail.
 The way their brains process information can be a great asset to the workplace when they are in the right position and receive the right support.
+At Plano Christian Counseling, we help individuals with autism and their families navigate career paths, relationships, and daily life with confidence, embracing their God-given abilities to thrive.
 Recognizing signs of autism in the workplace Repetitive behaviors Autistic people may use repetitive behaviors such as bouncing their leg, rocking back and forth, snapping their fingers, or repeatedly standing up and sitting back down as a way of self-soothing and coping with uncomfortable situations when stressed.
 Difficulty fitting in Social interactions are stressful for autistic people.
 They are uncomfortable making eye contact and have trouble following back-and-forth conversations or understanding and responding to nonverbal cues such as facial expressions or body language.
 Limited interests Autistic people are fixated on certain subjects and may have exceptional skills in certain areas, which they talk about at length, but have little or no interest in anything else.
 Struggle with teamwork Autistic people like to be in control of the tasks they are working on and are uncomfortable working in a team setting.
 They prefer to work on their own.
 Sensory challenges Extreme sensitivity to light, sounds, smells, or tactile sensations is common for autistic people.
-They may, for instance, find sounds overwhelming that others can barely hear or be distracted by the cycling of fluorescent lights.
-Uncomfortable with change Autistic people function well when their work is structured and they can follow a predictable routine, but they have trouble adapting to [...]
+They may, for instance, find sounds overwhelming that others can barely hear or be distracted by the cycling of [...]

 Comments Off on How to Recognize Signs of Autism in the Workplace and Provide Support